vfey/convertid/cran-comments.md

 title: CRAN package convertid
 ---

+## Resubmission 2025-02-06
+This is a resubmission of a maintenance release of the package.
+The version number was increased to 0.1.9 after adapting to an argument name change in the __biomaRt__ package.

+### Test environments (2025-02-06 - )
+* local OS X install: x86_64-apple-darwin24.2.0, R 4.4.2
+* win-builder (devel, release and oldrelease)
+* Red Hat Enterprise Linux release 9.2 (Plow), R 4.3.1

 ## Resubmission 2023-11-29
 This is a resubmission of a maintenance release of the package.
 The version number was increased to 0.1.8 after addressing a bug in function `convert.bm` related to the cache functionality in the __biomaRt__ package.